 Collective liberation means recognizing that all of our struggles are intimately connected, and that we must work together to create the kind of world we know is possible.
 We believe that every water source and person is worthy of dignity and respect, and that within systems of oppression everyone suffers.

-We are committed to being in right relationship- to the land, the water and the inhabitants of this region.
+We are committed to being in right relationship- to the land, the water and the Indigenous inhabitants of this region.

 Sunlight Media Collective documentary film

 Click on photo below to watch the film.

 Banner drop from a bridge over the Penobscot River bringing attention to the continued territorial takings in the ongoing Penobscot vs Mills (now Penobscot vs Frey) case.
 Click on the photo to learn more.